josbeir/cakephp-docs-md/docs/en/console-commands/commands.md

 ```

-See the [Option Parsers](/en/console-commands/option-parsers.md) section for more information.
+See the [console-commands/option-parsers](/en/console-commands/option-parsers.md) section for more information.

 ## Creating Output